nuxeo/esync/README.md

 - some system documents are not indexed (like Comments), in this case the total number is 0 on the Elasticsearch part

+## Type Document Lister

+When there is a difference raise by the Type Cardinality checker the list of ids for this type is compared, to gives the missing and spurious document ids.

+False positive cases: None
+False negative cases: None

+It can takes time and memory to list all doc ids from the database.

 ## ACL Checker

 It performs 2 checks: